 From Lamezia Terme airport you may continue your trip with a rented car or you can also travel from Lamezia Terme by train along the Tyrrhenian Coast.
 I am happy to advise you and search for your most convenient train connections.

 From Lamezia airport there is a direct bus that takes you in 10 minutes to the trainstation in Lamezia.
 By car it takes about 1 hour to Tropea, 1.5 hours to Capo Vaticano.
 Amantea or Belmonte Calabro are reachable in about 30 minutes.
 Lamezia Terme Tropea by train takes about 1 hour if you have a direct connection.
 You are travelling along the coast with a beautiful view of the sea.
 Also to the Ionian coast there are a few connections.
 Who wants to discover Calabria I advise to have a car though.
 Who wants to spend a relaxing holiday in an accommodation near the beach can do so depending on the location.

-On request, a pick-up from Lamezia Airport can be arranged with a taxi service (cost approx. €80.00).
+On request, a pick-up from Lamezia Airport can be arranged with a taxi service (cost approx. €80.00 - 100.00).
 The taxis in front of Lamezia Airport cost at least € 120.00 to get to Tropea.
 Quite a good option it is to fly to Naples.
 From Napels you can continue with a rental car to Calabria - about 4 hours - or by train, about 3.5 hours.
-I am happy to give you some help on this as well.

 If you like to travel by train, you need to have a bit of patience to get to Calabria.
 Calabria is located far down at the tip of the boot of Italy.
 From Southern Germany, Switzerland and Austria you can travel relatively comfortably with a night train to Rome.
 From Rome it takes about 5 or 6 hours to Calabria.
-Best train station to connect is Vibo Pizzo.
-From there I can arrange a pick-up with a taxi (€ 40.00).
+I love

 Have a good trip!